 "... ‘the foremost appellate environmental litigator in the United States,’ say market sources,” with “particular expertise in clean water and clean air matters."

-An experienced appellate lawyer, Tim Bishop has argued seven cases and briefed more than 80 before the US Supreme Court, with an eighth argument scheduled for October 2022, and has successfully handled dozens of appeals in federal and state appellate courts.
+An experienced appellate lawyer, Tim Bishop has argued eight cases and briefed more than 80 before the US Supreme Court, and has successfully handled dozens of appeals in federal and state appellate courts.
 He also represents clients in dispositive dismissal, summary judgment, and class certification motions in federal and state trial courts.
 Tim is co-author of the standard treatise on litigation before the U.S. Supreme Court, Supreme Court Practice (11th ed.
 2019), a contributor to Federal Appellate Practice (3d ed.
 2018), and a prolific author and speaker in the areas of appellate practice, environmental law, and securities law.

 Tim has substantial experience in environmental and land use litigation (especially under the Clean Water Act, Endangered Species Act, Clean Air Act, federal and state Takings Clauses, and nuisance law), securities and antitrust litigation, class certification, fraudulent transfer suits, federal and state tax controversies, labor and employment law, and constitutional appeals and litigation.
 In the securities area, he has submitted successful party or amicus briefs in many of the Supreme Court’s leading cases, including Dabit, Dura, Tellabs, Billing, Stoneridge, and Amchem, as well as in important lower-court cases such as In re IPO Securities Litigation and Newton.
 He has broad experience in defeating class certification in complex litigation.